txty-io/texterify/README.md

 [![](https://img.shields.io/github/stars/texterify/texterify)](https://github.com/texterify/texterify)
 [![](https://img.shields.io/docker/pulls/chrztoph/texterify)](https://hub.docker.com/r/chrztoph/texterify)

 [Texterify](https://texterify.com) is a localization management platform which aims to make software localization as easy as possible.
-A very clean and user friendly interface makes it easy to use while providing full flexibility and powerful tools to perfectly integrate it into your workflow.
-Find out more at [texterify.com](https://texterify.com).
+A very clean, fast and user friendly interface makes it super easy to use while providing full flexibility and powerful tools to perfectly integrate it into your workflow.

 - Beautiful light and dark mode for every situation
 - Built-in WYSIWYG HTML editor for easy rich content editing